anbox-cloud/discourse-docs/ref/application-manifest.md

 <a name="node-selector"></a>
 ## Node selector

-The `node-selector` attribute allows specifying a list of selectors to limit the LXD nodes on which a container for the application can be scheduled.
+The `node-selector` attribute allows specifying a list of selectors to limit the LXD nodes on which an instance for the application can be scheduled.
 AMS will match the selector against the [tags](https://discourse.ubuntu.com/t/how-to-configure-cluster-nodes/28716#configure-tags) specified for each node.

-The following manifest specifies a node selector that instructs the AMS to schedule only those containers having the tags `foo` and `bar`, onto a node:
+The following manifest specifies a node selector that instructs the AMS to schedule only those instances having the tags `foo` and `bar`, onto a node:

 ```
 name: candy